 Recruit Your Friends and Family to Help to With Everything Else

-- Ask them to pet sit.
-You might think it’s okay to leave your dog at home and have your neighbor check on them here and there.
-But animals like dogs can get anxious when they are alone for too long.
-To deal with their anxiety they can ruin furniture, clothes and potentially harm themselves.
+- Ask them to pet sit: You might think it’s okay to leave your dog at home and have your neighbor check on them here and there, but animals like dogs can get anxious when they are alone for too long.
+To deal with their anxiety, they can ruin furniture, clothes and potentially even harm themselves.
 Ask your neighbor if they would be willing to stay over at the house and give your pet company.
 If you don’t have a dog, tell them to feed your fish or cat.

 We recognize that even with the best preventative measures in place, bad things can happen.
 A burglar could ransack your home.
 An electrical fire could destroy your property.
 It’s vital that you are prepared for the worst and know that you can recover from any situation.